i-machine-think/machine-tasks/README.md

 # machine-tasks
 Datasets for compositional learning

 This repository contains several datasets used to evaluate to what extent a system has learned a compositional or systematic solution.
-Currenty, it contains two tasks.
+Currenty, it contains three tasks.

 ## SCAN